firavoyage/blogging/readme.md

 - idle mode... _yawn_ how boring.
   - if you're not solving problems or writing up contributions
   - then don't blame me if your life is boring
-- on the still waters of oblivion
-  - i guide the wandering souls
 - for oft, when on my couch i lie
   - in vacant or in pensive mood
   - they flash upon that inward eye
   - which is the bliss of solitude
   - and then my heart with pleasure fills
   - and dances with the daffodils
-- soli deo gloria.
 - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
   - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
 - memento mori.
-  - character is destiny

-## flowers
+## backyard

 - 遂迷不复得路
 - 从流飘荡 任意东西